nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 1: Constitution & Foundational Law/README.md

 **Text:**
 (a) The University of Colorado Student Government (CUSG) shall be recognized as the official student government for the University of Colorado at Boulder.

-## §1.1.3 – Archival Preservation of CUSG Records
+## §1.1.2 – Archival Preservation of CUSG Records
-**Enacted by 83 LCB 11 (2015, “CUSG Archives”)**
+**Enacted by** 83 LCB 11 (2015, “CUSG Archives”)

 (a) The Legislative Council President, Chief Justice of the Appellate Court, and the Tri-Executives shall coordinate with the CUSG Office Manager to ensure that records of CUSG business are regularly submitted to the University Archives at Norlin Library for safekeeping.

 (b) A formal system for the recurring archival of CUSG records shall be maintained and may be reviewed by Legislative Council.

 (c) Archives submitted to Norlin shall remain accessible for historical research purposes; however, CUSG records shall not be removed from their designated place at Norlin.

 (d) Legislative Council shall have authority under Article VI of the Constitution to pursue disciplinary action against any member of CUSG who willfully removes archived materials from Norlin in violation of this statute.

 (e) CUSG may also take appropriate action against non-CUSG individuals who interfere with the safekeeping of its archives.

-## §1.1.4 – Mandatory Officer Trainings
-**Enacted by 87 LCB 01 (2017, “A.U.D.I.T. – Internal Transformation”)**

-(a) All members of the Executive, Legislative, and Judicial Branches, and the Election Commission, shall be required to complete mandatory trainings on a timeline not to exceed four (4) weeks from the time of ratification or swearing-in.

-(b) This training requirement shall supersede any previously established training deadlines within the governing documents of CU Student Government.

 ---

-## §1.1.5 – Training Requirement for Joint and Advisory Board Members
-**Enacted by 87 LCB 01 (2017, “A.U.D.I.T. – Internal Transformation”)**

-(a) All voting members of Joint and Advisory Boards shall be required to complete mandatory trainings on a timeline not to exceed four (4) weeks from the time of ratification.

-(b) Failure to complete this requirement shall result in initiation of removal actions as prescribed by the CUSG Constitution or applicable bylaws.

----

-## §1.1.6 – Annual and Biannual Governance Document Review Requirements
+## §1.1.3 – Annual and Biannual Governance Document Review Requirements
 **Enacted by 87 LCB 01 (2017, “A.U.D.I.T. – Internal Transformation”)**

 (a) An annual review of the University of Colorado Student Government Constitution shall be completed by an assembly of the Rules Committee, Legislative Council President and Vice President, the Executive(s), and other relevant stakeholders, no later than the fourth week of the fall semester.